 Discover the earliest forms of patterns and symbols

 The West Coast National Park is home to flamingoes and whales and is well-known as a paradise for bird-watchers.
-During August and September, the magnificent spring flowers burst into an unforgettable display.
+During August and September, the magnificent spring flowers burst into an unforgettable display - one of the many highlights of the Cape West Coast.
 It’s also the place where “Eve's Footprint” was discovered, one of the earliest signs of human existence on the planet.

 - West Coast National Park